Pronounced: hi-poe-spa-dee-us ree-pahr

 - Discuss the anesthesia being used and the potential risks

-Talk to the doctor about your child’s medicines and supplements.
-Your child may need to stop certain medicines before the surgery.
-The doctor may also ask that your child take certain medicines to prepare for surgery.
+Talk to the doctor about your child’s medications and supplements.
+Your child may need to stop certain medications before the surgery.
+The doctor may also ask that your child take certain medications to prepare for surgery.